HITECHCRIME/HC_SG41_Cannibal/README.md

 can't hold life down
 let me make you bleed
 seasoned for the blood ya

+may it at least be a test, if you pass (this will be a test) i'll put you down and rest absolvent strings of guilt chunks of flesh, chunks of mind like poems

 something haunts your mind
 deep inside, personal inquiry

-x
-x

-may it at least be a test, if you pass (this will be a test) i'll put you down and rest absolvent strings of guilt chunks of flesh, chunks of mind like poems while i'm at it i make a mess dripping with your love gutting your throat i just think of your face
+while i'm at it i make a mess
+dripping with your love
+gutting your throat i just think of your face

 ye ye ye ye ye ye